byJingL/Smart-Calculator/README.md

 stack, queue, deque, postfix notation, regular expression
 ## Theory
 Postfix notation, also known as Reverse Polish notation (RPN) is used in this program.
 Stack (LIFO) is used to convert an expression from infix to postfix notation.
-Queue (FIFO) and stack (LIFO) are used to calculate based on postfix expression.
+Queue (FIFO) and stack (LIFO) are used to calculate the result based on postfix expression.

 ## Example
 ![](/example.gif)